nachomartinezl/ecommerce-predictor/FINAL_README.md

 Here you will find all the notebooks dedicated to train different NLP models.
 You can start with the `NB0_data_set_prep_and_training.ipynb`.
 In it, you will find instructions and examples about how to generate the dataset, preprocess the data, train and evaluate your models.

 ### 4.2.
 Computer Vision Model
-For the `baseline_model` that can be found in the followings folders: `model_training/CV_models` we use the data in `data/data_baseline` that we can obtain runing the following commands
+For the `baseline_model` that can be found in the followings folders: `model_training/CV_models` we use the data in `data/data_baseline` that we can obtain running the following commands
 ```bash
 $ python3 scripts/prepare_train_test_baseline.py data_img data/prod_dataset_labels.csv data_splitted
 ```
-For the next model we used an EfficientNet model pretrained with ImageNet to have the data in the folders we need we have to execute:
+For the next model we used an EfficientNet model pre-trained with ImageNet to have the data in the folders we need we have to execute:
 ```bash
 $ python3 scripts/prepare_train_test_dataset.py data_img data/prod_dataset_labels.csv data_splitted
 ```